 Aim and scope

-This thesis aims to propose a method of derivation of data-driven taxonomy of urban form patterns.
-Taxonomy is a specific type of classification which is based on quantitative characterisation of samples, reflecting the relationship between them (see chapter 3 for details).
+This thesis aims to propose a method of derivation of numerical (data-driven) taxonomy of urban form patterns.
+Numerical taxonomy is a specific type of hierarchical classification which is based on quantitative characterisation of samples, reflecting the relationship between them (see chapter 3 for details).
 Furthermore, the proposed method should be able to delineate homogenous urban patterns used as samples in the classification in an unsupervised manner, without prior specification of types to minimise the potential bias built in the definition of the types.
 Optimally, the resulting method will overcome some of the limitations of previous research and provide a comprehensive description of urban form, which will inclusively cover the whole urban fabric instead of predefined case samples.

 The scope of work is limited to a quantitative approach enabling large scale analysis, and minimal data input expanding the applicability of results.
 To further reduce data requirements, this research is purely form-focused, excluding land-use data, points of interest or any other additional data layers generally used in urban analytics.
 From the perspective of data sources, it is limited to vector representation of urban form as raster-based earth observation does not yet offer a detailed understanding of morphological elements within remotely sensed data.
 Nevertheless, it is assumed that earth observation will play a crucial role in morphological research in future as it rapidly evolves and by definition allows the consistent quality of data in any context on the Earth.